-The Council's approach to pay for the lowest paid takes account of:
+The Council's strategy to pay for the lowest paid takes account of:

-- The borough Anti-Poverty Strategy. - The established intention to maintain a "gap" in earnings between the value of the National Minimum Wage and minimum pay at Bolton Council. - The continued commitment to ensure all staff are paid a living wage.
+- The Council's approach to anti-poverty and cost of living challenges. - The established intention to maintain a "gap" in earnings between the value of the National Minimum Wage and minimum pay at Bolton Council. - The continued commitment to ensure all staff are paid a living wage.